ZhangirK/DevOps-Galactic-Mission/README.md

 2. Create a user group "terraform" in AWS IAM.
 [The Docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_create.html).

-*` As a best practice, AWS recommend attaching policies to a group instead of Attach a managed policy directly to a user.
+*` As a best practice, AWS recommends attaching policies to a group instead of attaching a managed policy directly to a user.
 Then, add the user to the appropriate group. `*

 3. Assign the needed permissions to the user group "terraform".

-- Attach AWS managed policies:
+- Attach AWS-managed policies:
     - CloudWatchLogsFullAccess
     - IAMFullAccess
     - AWSKeyManagementServicePowerUser
     - AmazonVPCFullAccess
     - AmazonEKSClusterPolicy

-- Create inline policy.
+- Create an inline policy.
 JSON is [here](policies/eksCreateCluster.json). *Replace 599151311607 with your Account ID*.

-4. Create a user "terraform" in AWS IAM and add user to an existing "terraform" user group.
+4. Create a user "terraform" in AWS IAM and add the user to an existing "terraform" user group.
 [The Docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).

-5. Create access key for user "terraform".
+5. Create an access key for user "terraform".
 [Docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).

 6. Clone the mission control center repository: git clone https://github.com/your-username/devops-galactic-mission.git